-Angus MacCulloch supervises 1 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Angus Macculloch supervises 2 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Competition Law, EU Law, and Regulation